Help prevent others from using your device without permission

 - Without a screen lock set:

 If your device gets erased, but has your Google Account on it, the device can't finish setup until your Google Account information is entered again.

 If you reset your Google Account password and need to do a factory reset, wait 24 hours after changing your password before resetting your device.
-For security purposes, you can't use an account to set up a device after reset if that password changed within 24 hours.
+For security, you can't use an account to set up a device after reset if that password changed within 24 hours.